Kalief Browder: Media

 New York failed Kalief.
 The list of things that went wrong in his case begins with his first encounter with the NYPD, whose practice of targeting black teens is well documented.
-The idea that being accused of stealing a backpack would lead to his arrest and detention would be absurd if it weren't actually tragic.
+The idea that being accused of stealing a backpack would lead to his arrest and detention would be absurd if it weren't tragic.

 Browder's story was detailed in an episode of Last Week Tonight with John Oliver from 2022.
 Oliver went on to explain that they had originally intended to cover Browder's story in 2015, but chose not to as the intended episode would have aired the day after Browder's death.

+Sisa Bueno directed For Venida, For Kalief (2025), a documentary film which tells the story of Browder and features the poetry of his late mother Venida, the archival footage of the Citywide Jail Rebellion in 1970, and the movement to shut down Rikers Island.
+The film had its world premiere on June 6, 2025, in the Documentary Competition at the 2025 Tribeca Festival.

 Memorials

 On May 25, 2017, the corner of East 181st Street and Prospect Avenue in the Bronx was renamed "Kalief Browder Way" in his memory.